fallenrobin/weekend-sql-to-do-list/README.md

-# Project Name
-Weekend SQL To-Do List
+# Weekend SQL To-Do List

 ## Description

-_Time spent learning SQL, how to use Postico, and full stack interactivity: about 4 days_ _Time to execute thr project, start to finish: ~15 hours_
+- _Time spent learning SQL, how to use Postico, and full stack interactivity: about 4 days_
+- _Time to execute the project, start to finish: ~15 hours_

 This was our first project to make a full stack web app from scratch!
 I created all the files from the ground up.